 Table VI-1.
-Systems with potential to treat ballast water at levels that meet or exceed each of California's statutory performance standards, separated by size class.
-This table includes ALL systems that met or exceeded California standards in one test (third party or vendor-collected) averaged across replicates.
+Systems that have demonstrated the ability to treat ballast water at levels that meet each of California's statutory performance standards, separated by size class.
+This table includes ALL systems that met California standards in one test (third party or vendor-collected) averaged across replicates.
 Organisms in the bacteria category were examined using culturable heterotrophic bacteria as a proxy for total bacteria.
 This table is provided to allow assessment of which size classes present the greatest challenges to treatment system developers.

-Organism size class >50 microns 10 - 50 microns Bacteria (<10 microns) E. coli Intestinal enterococci Vibrio cholerae Total # systems with data available 32 31 28 32 31 31 systems with potential to meet standard 26 21 19 31 30 28
+Organism size class >50 microns 10 - 50 microns Intestinal enterococci Vibrio cholerae Total # systems with data available 32 31 28 32 31 31 systems with ability to meet standard 26 21 19 31 30 28

-As of March 2012, Commission staff confirmed that 13 systems available on the market have demonstrated the potential to comply with California's ballast water discharge standards for all organism size classes (Table VI-2).
+As of March 2012, Commission staff confirmed that 12 systems available on the market have demonstrated the ability to comply with California's ballast water discharge standards for all organism size classes (Table VI-2).
 As in the Commission's 2010 technology assessment report (see California State Lands Commission 2010), systems with at least one test (averaged across replicates) at either land-based or shipboard scale in compliance with California's performance standards are scored with a "Y." Systems with no tests demonstrating potential compliance are scored with an "N." Systems that presented data for a given size class in metrics not comparable to California standards are classified as "Unknown."
-Cells with hashing indicate that data were not available.
+Empty cells indicate that data were not available.
 The source(s) of the data for each system can be found in the Literature Cited section.
 See Appendix A for all laboratory data and for specifics about the land-based and shipboard testing data, including the number of tests and replicates performed for each system.
 Table VI-2 is provided as a summary, and does not reflect system success rates that will appear in Table VI-3.

 Table VI-2.
-Systems that show potential to comply with California standards for each size class of organisms in ballast water.
+Systems that demonstrated the ability to comply with California standards for each size class of organisms in ballast water.
 Blank cells indicate that no data were available.
 Where manufacturers also provided information on BWTS efficacy in freshwater trials, this is indicated in the table.
-A positive "Y" indication for an organism size class reflects that at least one land-based or shipboard test (averaged across replicates), met California's performance standards for discharge of ballast water.
+A positive "Y" indication for an organism size class reflects that at least one land-based (land) or shipboard (ship) test (averaged across replicates) met California's performance standards for discharge of ballast water.
 References are listed in the Literature Cited section.
 An asterisk () indicates that some information on this system was collected by system developers for research and development purposes.
-All other system data were collected by third-party testing organizations or vetted through the IMO MEPC.
+All other system data were collected by third-party testing organizations.
+Relevant MEPC documents are also cited, as available.

 Manufacturer > 50 μm 10 μm - 50 μm <10 μm Bacteria E. coli Enterococci V. cholerae References

-21 Century Shipbuilding Y N Y 1 Y 1 Y 1 148

-AQUA Eng.
-Co.
-Ltd. N Y Y^1 Y 1 Y 1 149, 150

 Alfa Laval - freshwater N N N Υ Y 61, 170, 173, 176

 Alfa Laval - land 2.0 Υ Υ N Υ Υ Y 1 61, 170, 173, 176

-Alfa Laval - ship 1.0 Υ Υ Υ Y^1 Y 1 Y 1 61, 170, 173, 176
+Alfa Laval - ship 1.0 Y Υ Υ Y 1 Y 1 Y 1 61, 170, 173, 176

-Auramarine Ltd. - land N Υ Υ Y^1 Υ Y^1 177
+Auramarine Ltd. - land N Υ Υ Y^1 Y Y 1 177

-COSCO Υ Y Y 124, 153

 DESMI - land Y N Υ Υ Y Υ 29, 133

 DESMI - ship Y 29, 133

 Ecochlor - land Y Υ Υ Υ Υ Y 2 54, 116, 162

-Ecochlor - ship Y Υ Υ Υ Y 1 54, 116, 162
+Ecochlor - ship Υ Υ Υ Y Y 1 54, 116, 162

-ERMA FIRST - land Υ Υ N Y^1 Υ 55, 56, 166
+ERMA FIRST - land Y Υ N Y 1 Y 55, 56, 166

 ERMA First - ship N Y 55, 56,166

 ETI N N 91, 92, 93, 94

 Hi Tech Marine N Y Υ 66

-Hyundai Hvy.
-Ind.
-EcoBall.
-Y Υ Y 1 Y 1 Y 1 134, 139

-Kwang San Co.
-Ltd. N N Υ Υ Υ Y 1 136, 140

-Maritime Solutions Inc. N N Y Υ Υ Y 1 98, 146
+Maritime Solutions Inc. N N Υ Υ Y Y 1 98, 146

-MAHLE Industriefiltration - land Y Υ Y Υ Υ 52, 165
+MAHLE Industriefiltration - land Y Υ Υ Υ Y 52, 165